Updated: November 09, 2022

 - Retain moisture

 - Contain necessary nutrients and humus

 If your potting mixes contain the above elements and fulfill the condition of a good potting mix, it would be a perfect medium for growing tomatoes.

 You can also buy the potting soil from the local garden center, home improvement stores, or online stores.

-There are different types of potting mix available out there and, the prices mostly differ the quality of the soil.
+There are different types of potting mix available out there, and the prices mainly differ on the soil quality.

-- You can also get some premium level mixture losing a few more bucks.
-But these types of mixtures mostly fulfill the demand of a good potting mix.
+- You can also get some premium-level mixture losing a few more bucks.
+But these combinations mainly fulfill the demand for a good potting mix.

 - There have different branded commercial mixes also available in local and online stores.
-Choose the right one, compare to the criteria of a good potting mix.
+Choose the right one, and compare it to the criteria of a good potting mix.

-The lightweight potting soil mix is the best choice for growing tomatoes in the rooftop.
+The lightweight potting soil mix is best for growing tomatoes on the rooftop.